What do hot flashes, fatigue, weight gain, and decreased sex drive all have in common?

 But menopause adds another layer of complexity with hot flashes and night sweats.

-It is not uncommon for women to wake up in the middle of the night (sometimes several times per night) due to changes in their body temperature or drenched in sweat.
+It is not uncommon for women to wake up in the middle of the night (sometimes several times per night) due to changes in their body temperature or being drenched in sweat.

 This is felt to be caused by hot flashes which occur during sleep and which are dramatic enough to wake the person up.